Volunteer at BSF

 Landscaping, mechanical, carpentry, painting, plumbing, electrical and many other jobs are performed routinely

-Tools and materials will be provided, and the projects will be arranged before you arrive.
-If you are interested in maintenance work, please let the volunteer coordinator know at firstname.lastname@example.org.
+Tools and materials will be provided for the job assigned, upon arrival.
+If you are interested in maintenance work, please let the volunteer coordinator know at email@example.com.

 Clothing & Meals

 Please remember that you will be volunteering in a business environment.
 Your comfort is important, but so is your witness to those who do business with headquarters.